rmjarvis/TreeCorr/docs/cov.rst

 As mentioned above, using ``patch_centers`` is optional for ``rand``, but probably recommended.
 In the last line, it would be required that ``ng`` and ``gg`` were also made using catalogs with the same patch centers that ``dd`` used.

+The use pattern for `NNNCorrelation` is analogous, where `NNNCorrelation.calculateZeta` needs to be run to get the covariance estimate, after which it may be used in a list past to `treecorr.estimate_multi_cov`.